DePuy Executive Discussed Hip Implant Failure Rates

 Plouhar's email is one of thousands of company documents released under a court-ordered seal to lawyers suing the company.
 There are currently 5,000 lawsuits pending against the company.

 If you or a loved one has been injured after using a DePuy hip implant, you may be entitled to compensation for your medical bills, pain and suffering and other losses.
-Contact the attorneys at Phillips Law Group to discuss your legal options.
+Contact an injury attorney at Phillips Law Group to discuss your legal options.
 The law firm is offering free case reviews to the injured.